cyberexit/exit/README.md

 # FB-Brute
-A Working Tools For Facebook Terget I'd Hack By Bruteforce from TEAM-STLP
+A Working Tools For Facebook Terget I'd Hack By Bruteforce

 <br><br>
 # COMMANDS:⬇️